Matheus-Garbelini/wifuzzit/README.md

 # Monitor mode

 Setting the monitor mode and appropriate channel is left to wifuzzit's user.
-Wifuzzit should be fully functional on any wireless card with injection capabilities but wifuzzit was only tested with Atheros chipsets (such as the AR5212) and madwifi drivers.
-You have to set up wireless monitor mode without any preamble headers (radiotap, prism or any other).
+Wifuzzit should be fully functional on any wireless card with injection capabilities but wifuzzit.

-For madwifi drivers, this could be set thanks to:
+If using Aircrack-ng tools:

-`sysctl -w net.ath0.dev_type=801`
+`sudo airmon-ng start wlan0`

 # STA fuzzing: instrumentation